Knolo

 • Solopreneurs and operators who want a system that knows their business and compounds over time

-• Teams handling unstructured inputs — emails, PDFs, research, freeform requests
+• Teams handling unstructured inputs like emails, PDFs, research notes, and freeform requests

 • Builders who want agents that reason and hand off, not just trigger and act